dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

 Job: aggregate_stat

 This job is similar to the "aggregate" job listed above, however the format of its output is determined by the "-out_line_type" argument.
 Again the output consists of three lines for "JOB_LIST", "COL_NAME", and the name of the output STAT line, as described above.
-Valid combinations of the "-line_type" and "-out_line_type" arguments are listed in Table [arg_agg_stat_job] below.
+Valid combinations of the "-line_type" and "-out_line_type" arguments are listed in :ref:`arg_agg_stat_job` below.

-Table 12.4 Valid combinations of "-line_type" and "-out_line_type" arguments for the "aggregate_stat" job.
+.. _arg_agg_stat_job:

-.. list-table:: Valid combinations of "-line_type" and "-out_line_type" arguments for the "aggregate_stat" job.
+.. list-table:: Table 12.
+4 Valid combinations of "-line_type" and "-out_line_type" arguments for the "aggregate_stat" job.
   :widths: auto
   :header-rows: 1